April 16, 2020 John No Comments on How Does Music Affect Work Productivity?

-Music – it is probably one of the greatest creation man ever made.
+Music – it is probably one of the greatest creations man ever made.
 People everywhere have been tapping their feet since the prehistoric age.
 Undoubtedly, music has been part of our culture and way of living.

 It really depends on you on how you let the things around you motivate or distract you from work.
 When it comes to listening to music, it’s no doubt that it’s an instant mood booster.
-A bad rainy day could easily be flipped by putting on your earphones and listen to your favorite jam.
+A bad rainy day could easily be flipped by putting on your earphones and listening to your favorite jam.
 It affects the way we view things around us and the way we interact.

 Chances are that you are currently listening to music at work.
-Then you’re on the right track.
+Then, you’re on the right track.
 According to a survey Spotify did in 2014, about 61% of employees listen to music to be more happy and productive at work.
 Furthermore, studies show that listening to music makes 90% of workers perform better at work, and 88% produces more accurate work.

-This shows that listening to music is effective for workers’ productivity and at the same time it boosts a person’s emotional and mental health.
+This shows that listening to music is effective for workers’ productivity and, at the same time, it boosts a person’s emotional and mental health.

 MUSIC’S IMPACT ON BUSINESS

-Business is always result-oriented.
+Business is always results-oriented.
 That is why business owners are doing their best to encourage their employees at work.
 And in this situation, they use music to their advantage.
 A 2012 survey by MusicWorks found out that 65% of business owners believe having music at work will help their employees be more productive.
 And 77% of small- and medium-sized business owners think that employee morale is boosted by listening to music.

-In addition, 40% of them believe that playing music actually increases sales, and 25% of retailers and 33% of hospitality companies think that they might actually lose their business without music.
+In addition, 40% of them believe that playing music actually increases sales and 25% of retailers and 33% of hospitality companies think that they might actually lose their business without music.

 MUSIC’S IMPACT ON YOUR BRAIN

 McGill College conducted an experiment in 2001 which used brain scans to see what music can do to our neural mechanics.
-As the result, they found out that some regions of the brain linked to other euphoric stimuli like food, sex, and drugs are triggered when you listen to music.
+As a result, they found out that some regions of the brain linked to other euphoric stimuli like food, sex, and drugs are triggered when you listen to music.
 As blood flow rises and falls due to music, it swells the areas of the brain associated with rewards, emotions, and arousal which are related to an organism’s survival.

 The motor cortex is also activated by music.
 This is one of the things dancers rely on because the motor cortex is responsible for all the voluntary movement of the body.
-Because of it, we are able to move alongside with the beat and rhythm of a song.
+Because of it, we are able to move alongside the beat and rhythm of a song.